-If you feel that debt is becoming a problem, our student welfare advisers are here to help.
-We are regulated by the Financial Conduct Authority to provide advice on how you can improve your situation.
+If you feel that debt is becoming a problem, our Student Support and Advice Team is here to help.
+We are specialist trained advisers who can help provide information, advice and guidance on how you can improve your situation.

 Being in debt can be stressful and you may be scared to tell anyone.
 However, though it may not be easy or quick, there is always a way out.
-Contact our student welfare advisers for help and, if appropriate, speak to your parents or partner.
+Contact our Student Support and Advice Team for help and, if appropriate, speak to your parents or partner.
 Let your academic supervisor know if you think money worries are impacting on your academic work.

 Our advisers will help you do this.
 Using bank statements and receipts, monitor what you have been spending and then build a realistic budget based on your actual income and outgoings.
-Our living costs guides may help you start your plan.
+Our information on managing your money may help you start your plan.

 The pressure of existing debt can be relieved by contacting lenders, requesting they stop adding interest and charges, and advising them what you can afford to repay.
 Our advisers can support you in how to do this.

 See our sources of funding for undergraduates or sources of funding for postgraduates.
 You may be entitled to benefits and tax credits or bursaries and scholarships.
 If you are experiencing unexpected financial difficulty due to an unforeseen change in your circumstances you may be eligible for assistance funding.
 Our advisers can help discuss your options with you.

 Avoid commercial agencies that charge for their services.
 You can get free advice, including sample letters to creditors, from: